ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter9.md

 “Sis, it’s all right.
 It’s just a scratch from a sword.”
 Jiāng Chéng hurriedly assured Jiāng YànLí after checking her wound.

 At that time, Wèi WúXiàn’s mind was occupied with only one thought: running away from here.
-Anywhere would be fine, as long as wasn’t here.
-He wouldn’t bear to see her die for the second time because of him.
+Anywhere would be fine, as long as it wasn’t here.
+Because he wouldn’t bear to see her die once more because of him.

-He was no long in control of the battle around him.
+He was no longer in control of the battle around him.
 Paying no heed to what Jiāng Chéng was asking him, Wèi WúXiàn desperately crawled across the battlefield, then ran away from the bloody scene.

 “That’s it.
 This is how it should be.
 I don’t want to implicate anyone any more.
 If someone must die, then it would be only me.”
-Wèi WúXiàn thought while he was running as if he had devil at his heels.
+Wèi WúXiàn thought while he was running as if he had a devil at his heels.

-“Wèi Yīng!...
+“Wèi Yīng! ...
 Wèi Yīng!”

 The call brought Wèi WúXiàn to a standstill, and his eyes lit up.
 “Lán Zhàn?” he exclaimed, “Lán Zhàn is here!”
-Then he called out, “Lán Zhàn, where are you.”
+Then he called out, “Lán Zhàn, where are you?”

 A glimmer of light suddenly appeared in the distance.
 Wèi WúXiàn looked carefully and noticed that the dim light was coming from a cave.

 “Lán Zhàn must be in there!”
-Wèi WúXiàn began to run desperately towards that source of light.
+Wèi WúXiàn began to run desperately towards the light.

 Upon reaching the cave’s entrance, Wèi WúXiàn was extremely shocked by the scene he observed inside.

-Lán WàngJī’s white clothes were in tatters, revealing several deep and shallow sword wounds; and his hair, usually perfectly tidy, was dishevelled.
+Lán WàngJī’s white clothes were in tatters, revealing several deep and shallow sword wounds, and his hair, usually perfectly tidy, was dishevelled.
 However, he paid no heed to all of this.
 He was kneeling on one knee in front of another Wèi WúXiàn, who was sitting on the ground, covered in blood, and looking as pale as a ghost.

 Extremely anxious, Lán WàngJī was talking to his other self.
-This scene afflicted him more pain than that of his Shījiě; Wèi WúXiàn howled like an animal in distress; his knees failed him, causing him to slump to the ground.
+This scene afflicted him with more pain in comparison to his Shījiě's; Wèi WúXiàn howled like an animal in distress; his knees failed him, causing him to slump to the ground.

 In agony, he watched how Lán WàngJī held the face of his other self and whispered to him words he had never heard before.